ywermers/Adoe/README.md

 ### `POST` Newsfeed
 `url: https://polar-sands-99108.herokuapp.com/api/users/newsfeed`

-* This request will give you an array of all foundatioins, each foundation in an object
+* This request will give you an array of all foundations, each foundation in an object

 #### Input
 ```javascript